dventura3/system-design/README.md

 ### DNS Resolver

-A DNS resolver (also known as a DNS recursive resolver) is the first stop in a DNS query.
+A DNS resolver (also known as a DNS recursor) is the first stop in a DNS query.
 The recursive resolver acts as a middleman between a client and a DNS nameserver.
+The DNS recursor is a server designed to receive queries from client machines through applications such as web browsers.

-After receiving a DNS query from a web client, a recursive resolver will either respond with cached data, or send a request to a root nameserver, followed by another request to a TLD nameserver, and then one last request to an authoritative nameserver.
+After receiving a DNS query from a web client (the browser), a DNS resolver will either respond with cached data, or send a request to a root nameserver, followed by another request to a TLD nameserver, and then one last request to an authoritative nameserver.
 After receiving a response from the authoritative nameserver containing the requested IP address, the recursive resolver then sends a response to the client.

-### DNS root server
+### DNS root nameserver

 A root server accepts a recursive resolver's query which includes a domain name, and the root nameserver responds by directing the recursive resolver to a TLD nameserver, based on the extension of that domain (`.com`, `.net`, `.org`, etc.).
 The root nameservers are overseen by a nonprofit called the [Internet Corporation for Assigned Names and Numbers (ICANN)](https://www.icann.org).